Elijah-J/the-end/README.md

 # The End
-This is a simple RPG, including quests, monsters, and recipes.
+This is a simple RPG, including quests and items.

 # What I learned
 * Structure and syntax of C# programs